 Bringing Home a White German Shepherd Puppy

 For well-bred white german shepherd puppies, plan on $1,500–$3,000 in North America.
 Bloodline prestige, working titles, and early training nudge numbers up.
-For context: wondering how much is a german shepherd of a different coat?
-Comparable, though top sport prospects can skyrocket.
+For context, if you are wondering how much is a german shepherd of a different color, the prices are comparable, though top sport prospects can skyrocket.

 1. Premium puppy food and bowls